 The radiation used for a CT scan is greater than that required for a typical X-ray.
 While the doses of radiation for each test are relatively low, they do contribute to the amount of radiation exposure you receive over your lifetime.
 This can slightly raise your risk of cancer.

 However, new CT equipment requires less radiation to produce detailed images than previous technology.

 Coughing enough to produce a sputum sample may be uncomfortable for a few moments.
 Otherwise, there are no real risks or downsides to a sputum examination.
 It can be very helpful in diagnosing your condition.

 The EKG is generally a safe test with few risks.
-Sometimes you may experience a little skin irritation in the area where an electrode is placed.
+Sometimes you may experience a little skin irritation in the area where the sticker for an electrode is placed.
 If an EKG involves an exercise stress test, the screening may help uncover any abnormal heart rhythms.

 COPD tests require little preparation.
 You should wear comfortable clothes and avoid big meals beforehand.
 You should also arrive at your appointment early to fill out any necessary paperwork.